 Scale 9,000 CHWs reaching 7 million people

-Landmark GAVI Award: Gavi, the Vaccine Alliance, commits $9 million to Living Goods and Last Mile Health to test the use of digitally empowered CHWs to help target and close the immunize gap vaccine counseling and referral services.
+Landmark Immunization Award: Gavi, the Vaccine Alliance, commits $9 million to Living Goods and Last Mile Health to test the use of digitally empowered CHWs to help target and close the immunize gap vaccine counseling and referral services.
+We rolled out immunization support training to more than 2,800 CHWs.

-Isiolo County Kenya awards Living Goods a landmark contract: A first-of-its-kind, Isiolo taps Living Goods to help manage their community health worker system end-to-end.
+Isiolo County Kenya awards Living Goods a landmark contract: A first-of-its-kind, Isiolo taps Living Goods to help manage their community health worker system end-to-end, with all 720 CHWs in the county trained to provide digitized community health services.